RBKC Emotional Wellbeing Project

 - To support BME organisations in their work with vulnerable clients and enable them to demonstrate the mental wellbeing work they do.

-- The Forum will recruit 6 organisations that work with BME clients in Westminster, Kensington & Chelsea and Hammersmith & Fulham to deliver the project.
+- The Forum will recruit 6 organisations that work with BME clients in Kensington & Chelsea.

-- Volunteers will be trained to conduct needs assessments, provide emotional support, referrals and advocacy.
-Each organisation will be expected to see a minimum of 60 clients and offer a minimum of 200 sessions during the project cycle.
+- Support workers will be trained to conduct needs assessments, provide emotional support, referrals and advocacy.
+Each organisation will be expected to see a total of 185 clients.

 - Sessions will provide a space for clients to communicate using a person centred, non-judgemental approach, and may or may not be goal orientated, depending on the needs of the client.